 Social Content: You can also use Facebook to share links from other sites relevant to your industry or niche.
 This helps build up credibility for yourself and helps potential clients see what makes you different from the competition.

 That's why using Facebook for your organic marketing is so effective — the options are virtually limitless.
 And if you combine organic marketing with paid advertising, you can have a powerful, two-pronged approach that will help you reach more people than ever before.

 Getting Help From a Facebook Marketing Partner

 As you can see, there's a lot to know about being a Facebook marketer.
-Social media management isn't easy, even if you have an excellent array of tools like Sprout Social backing you up.
+Social media management isn't easy, even if you have an excellent array of tools like Scorpion backing you up.
 There are many moving parts to manage; if you don't know what you're doing, it can be easy to miss something important.
 That's why we recommend getting help from someone who can help you with your Facebook analytics.

 Scorpion is an expert in helping small businesses find success with Facebook marketing.
 Get started today.